- How and why we collect your Personal Information;

 Pixel Tracking.
-In addition to using Cookies, the Website may employ “pixel tracking”, a common process which may be used in connection with advertisements on other sites.
+In addition to using Cookies, the Website may employ “pixel tracking”, a common process that may be used in connection with advertisements on other sites.
 Pixel tracking involves the use of pixel tags that are not visible to the user and consist of a few lines of computer code.
 Pixel tracking measures the effectiveness of advertisements and compiles aggregate and specific usage statistics.
 A “pixel tag” is an invisible tag placed on certain pages of websites that is used to track an individual user’s activity.
 We may access these pixel tags to identify activity and interests that may allow us to better match our goods, services, and other offers with your interests and needs.
 For example, if you visit our Website from an advertisement on another website, the pixel tag will allow the advertiser to track that its advertisement brought you to the Website.
 If you visit our Website, and we link you to another website, we may also be able to determine that you were sent to and/or transacted with a third-party website.
 This data is collected for use in our marketing and research.

 GIF.
-We may use tiny images known as clear GIFs to track behavior of users, including statistics on who opens our emails.
+We may use tiny images known as clear GIFs to track the behavior of users, including statistics on who opens our emails.

 IP Address.
 Our servers automatically record certain log file information reported from your browser when you access the Services.
 These server logs may include information such as which pages of the Service you visited, your internet protocol (“IP”) address, browser type, and other information on how you interact with the Services.
 These log files are generally deleted periodically.

-Some content or applications, including advertisements, on the Website are served by third parties, including advertisers, ad networks and servers, content providers and application providers.
+Some content or applications, including advertisements, on the Website, are served by third parties, including advertisers, ad networks and servers, content providers and application providers.
 First-party or third-party cookies may be used alone or in conjunction with web beacons or other tracking technologies to collect information about you when you use our Website.
 A first-party cookie is a cookie set by the domain name that appears in the browser address bar.
 A third-party cookie is a cookie set by (and on) a domain name that is not the domain name that appears in the browser address bar.
 It might be set as part of a side resource load (image, JS, iframe, etc. from a different hostname) or an AJAX HTTP request to a third-party server.
 The information that first-party and third-party cookies collect may be associated with your Personal Information or they may collect information, including Personal Information, about your online activities over time and across different websites and other online services (i.e., tracking such activities).
 They may use this information to provide you with interest-based (behavioral) advertising or other targeted content.